TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 Here we will explain how to setup your own preferred language Custom Format, with a few examples.

 !!! warning "Using language Custom Formats is not compatible with setting a preferred language in a quality profile in Radarr.
-You must use one or the other.<br>If you want to make use of the Custom Formats set the preferred language to `Any`."
+You must use one or the other.<br>If you want to make use of the Custom Formats set the preferred language to `Any`.<br><br>Sonarr doesn't have a preferred language in the quality profile, so this can be ignored if you're setting this up with Sonarr"

 ## Language Examples